 My happy place just happens to be Walt Disney World.
 I love the idea of being a kid at really any age.
 However, I can feel a little bit guilty over the amount of money it takes to visit the “Happiest Place on Earth.”
 This is when I begin to evaluate the true value in a vacation with Disney.
 Not only do you get endless shows, attractions, food, and experiences that you cannot get most anywhere else, you get top notch education!
 That’s right.
 Walt Disney World is educational.
 In fact, there are at least 30 educational experiences across the Walt Disney World properties.

 Disclosure Statement: This post contains affiliate links.
 This means that if you click through and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for supporting this site, as this site helps me support my family.
 You may also view my Full Disclosure at any time.

-Since you will probably want to visit each of these experiences, I have added a guide to help you make better Fastpass+ choices.
+Since you will probably want to visit each of these educational experiences, I have added a guide to help you make better Fastpass+ choices.
 I have color-coded each ride or attraction as follows:

 RED = Fastpass+ or advanced reservation highly recommended

 GREEN = Fastpass+ or advanced reservation not typically necessary